Civil War (comics): Contest of Champions

 The 2015 Contest of Champions series featured an alternate version of Civil War that had everything go in Tony Stark's favor.
-Five years after the war, Tony becomes the President of the United States and leads the Mighty Avengers as the Iron Patriot.
+Five years after the war, Stark becomes the President of the United States and leads the Mighty Avengers as the Iron Patriot.
 His team consists of Penance (Robbie Baldwin), Iron Spider (Natasha Romanoff), Captain Marvel (Carol Danvers), and the Thor clone known as Thunderstrike.
 Steve Rogers (no longer called Captain America) and his teammates have been arrested and buy time off their sentence by performing suicide missions as the Thunderbolts.
-Steve's team consists of Spider-Man (Peter Parker), Invisible Woman, the Punisher, and Bill Foster's Goliath (who survived the Civil War in this reality).
+Steve's team consists of Spider-Man (Peter Parker), Invisible Woman, the Punisher, and Bill Foster (who survived the Civil War in this reality).

 President Stark and his Mighty Avengers are taken to Battleworld by Maestro and have their memories altered to think that they are on Earth and that the Renegade Champions already there are unregistered vigilantes.
 The Thunderbolts are sent to rescue them, but misunderstandings result in the deaths of Penance and Thunderstrike and all three teams start fighting each other.
-Tony kills Steve and reveals that he is in the possession of the Reality Gem from the Infinity Gauntlet.
-Tony and the members of the Illuminati divided the six Infinity Stones after hunting them down and vowed never to use them.
-But when Tony let the events of Civil War happen in their natural course, he couldn't resist using the Reality Gem to alter events in his favor.
-He used the gem to prevent the deaths of Goliath and Captain America, win the war, and rig the presidential election.
+Stark kills Steve and reveals that he is in the possession of the Reality Gem, which he used to prevent the deaths of Goliath and Captain America, win the war, and rig the presidential election.
 He attempts to use it again to undo his killing of Steve, but it does not work since they were in another dimension.
-Maestro kills Tony and the Punisher, but is stopped by the intervention of Stick, the Sentry, and Nigel Higgins using the Iso-Sphere.
+Maestro kills Stark and the Punisher, but is stopped by the intervention of Stick, the Sentry, and Nigel Higgins using the Iso-Sphere.
 The remaining five heroes from the Mighty Avengers and Thunderbolts stay behind on Battleworld with the Sentry and fight villains attempting to gather the Iso-Sphere as the Civil Warriors.

 Earth-3490

 When Mister Fantastic was researching realities where the Civil War ended differently, he found one reality in which their version of Anthony Stark was a woman named Natasha Stark.
-The Civil War was avoided entirely in this reality due to her marriage to Steve Rogers, by deterring each other's more aggressive behaviour and allowing Reed Richards to complete the Super Hero Registration Program.
+The Civil War was avoided entirely in this reality due to Stark's marriage to Steve Rogers, with the two deterring each other's more aggressive behaviour and allowing Reed Richards to complete the Super Hero Registration Program.